 - Socialize with Other Dogs– If you don’t have the cash to send your pet to doggy day care don’t sweat it.
 Head to the dog park or just bring your pet to a local pet store that allows dogs and it won’t be long before he is making friends.
 Some shelters will allow you to just visit and bring your pet along at the same time, be sure to call ahead and clear this with the staff as well as have vaccine paperwork available to prove their is no risk to the shelter pets.
 Be sure to have a strong leash and collar for your pet when heading to a place where they may need to be restrained due to over excitement.

 - Go for a Ride-I have never been a fan of those people who head to a restaurant with their dogs only to leave them in the car, barking at strangers that walk by.
 Those people deserve a note on their car at least and sometimes deserve to have the cops called on them for pet abuse.
 This mental image keeps me from bringing my dog almost anywhere unless the destination is specifically for him.
 He loves riding in the car and I run errands constantly so a way to make us both happy is to take him on short trips that won’t have him left in the car while I go grocery shopping or eat lunch.
 Instead when taking a quick trip to drop my daughter off at school or when I run to the bank to make a deposit or go through the pharmacy drive thru I will bring Mugsy along.
 I will also make an attempt to take a scenic drive through the park on nice days just for the purpose of letting him get a fun ride once a week.
-If you are worried about the mess pets can leave behind in your car you can pick up a waterproof protective liner here or check out these tips for traveling with pets and how to clean up after them.
+If you are worried about the mess pets can leave behind in your car you can pick up a waterproof protective liner here.

 Regular Grooming– Dogs do not require daily baths like humans do but they can get pretty stinky in between their grooming appointments or at home spa days.
 You can pick up a dry shampoo to keep your pet smelling fresh and when your pet could really use a good clean, use these tips from a pet groomer to make sure you are doing a thorough job.